callumacrae/lynx.io/articles/socketio-introduction.md

 		});

 I chose to use this example, because it helps you understand how to use events and functions together.

-When the client connected to the server successfully, function 'adduser' is called on the server with the parameters of a propmt: the client enters his name, the data is sent to the server and is handled by the adduser function.
+When the client connected to the server successfully, function `adduser` is called on the server with the parameters of a propmt: the client enters his name, the data is sent to the server and is handled by the `adduser` function.
 Easy!

 Connecting event: